 - Reviewing ongoing effectiveness of a trust, with regular reporting to review performance

 - Assisting the family of the deceased with a future strategy

-The needs and requirements of Trustees can differ from those of private individuals.
-The legal requirements of the Trustee Act 2000 places a duty upon Trustees to seek advice from a suitably qualified professional in respect of investments held.
-Do pick up the phone and talk to us, we are here to help.
+The needs and requirements of trustees can differ from those of private individuals.
+The legal requirements of the Trustee Act 2000 places a duty upon trustees to seek advice from a suitably qualified professional in respect of investments held.
+Pick up the phone and talk to us, we are here to help.